semaphoreci-demos/semaphore-demo-mlops/README.md

 ## Branches

 - `main`: the final state of the demo with CI/CD, DVC and ML pipelines.
+- `noremote`: same as main but without the DVC remote (no AWS S3 bucket required).
 - `initial`: the bare minimum to get started.
 No pipelines, no dvc installed.

 ## Prerequisites